 What Qualifications Do You Need for Hospitality Management?

-What Are the Main Responsibilities of A Hospitality Manager?
+What Are the Main Responsibilities of a Hospitality Manager?

 • Monitoring accounts and managing budgets